What Documents Do I Need to Sell a Static Caravan?

 an arial shot of a caravan park overlooking the sea with a railway line in the front

-Approval Rights
+Buyer Approval

 Transfer Fees

-Sublet and Private Sale Restrictions
+Private Sale Restrictions

-Clearance Timeframes
+Approval Timeframes

 a caravan front room with sofa and fireplace

-Documentation stored "somewhere safe" that's now nowhere
+Documents stored “somewhere safe”

 None of these are insurmountable.
 But they all cost time, and time can be a sale killer.
 The longer a buyer's waiting for documents or approvals, the more likely they are to move on to a caravan that's ready to complete.